 If you want something even bolder than a spider, try scorpion!
 The natives will attach these predatory arachnids on a stick, then skewer and fry them.
 Cambodian street vendors sell this famed snack with crunchy spiders and crickets along every street of this country!

 You can easily find this special treat in any attractive destinations of Cambodia, especially the Pub Street in Siem Reap and Phnom Penh’s riverside.
 The actress Angelina Jolie tried these delectable but intimidating treats once during her trip to Cambodia in 2016.

-Most Scrumptious Cambodian Traditional Desserts And Pastries For You
+Most Scrumptious Cambodian Traditional Desserts And Cakes For You

 If you find it so hard to choose one among thousands of Cambodian desserts, take a look at these traditional desserts and pastries!
 They are both savory and sweet dishes that can complement your big meal well!
 So, what are you waiting for?